 Revenue from sale of goods includes only the gross inflows of economic benefits, received and receivable by the Company, on its own account.
-Amounts collected on behalf of third parties such as sales tax, goods and services tax and value added tax are excluded from revenue.
-Accrual for sales returns and other allowances are provided at the point of sale based upon past experience.
-Adjustments to such returns and other allowances are made as new information becomes available.
+Amount collected on behalf of third parties such as sales tax and value added taxes are excluded from revenue.